en_USEnglish

 How to update PHP

-• The procedure for updating PHP depends on your hosting provider.
-Consult your host's documentation or contact their technical support to find out how to update PHP for your hosting account.
+• The PHP update procedure depends on your hosting provider.
+Consult your hosting provider's documentation or contact their technical support to learn how to update PHP for your hosting account.
 Most hosting providers offer an option to choose the PHP version in their control panel (cPanel, Plesk, etc.).

 Check compatibility

-• Before upgrading PHP, make sure your theme and plugins are compatible with the new PHP version.
-Test your site after the upgrade to make sure it's working properly.
+• Before updating PHP, make sure your theme and plugins are compatible with the new version of PHP.
+Test your site after the update to ensure it works properly.

-9. Minimize HTTP requests: Reduce the number of elements to be loaded
+9. Minimize HTTP requests: Reduce the number of elements to load

 • Combining and minifying CSS and JavaScript files : Reduce the number of CSS and JavaScript files by combining them into a single file and removing unnecessary spaces and comments (minification).
 Optimization plugins (WP Rocket, Autoptimize, etc.) can automate this task.

-• Using CSS Sprites : Combine several small images (icons, buttons, etc.) into a single "sprite" image and use CSS to display only the necessary part.
+• Using CSS Sprites : Combine multiple small images (icons, buttons, etc.) into a single sprite image and use CSS to display only the necessary part.
 Reduces the number of image requests.

 • Avoid unnecessary HTTP redirects.

 • Limit the number of external scripts (web fonts, tracking services, etc.): Each external script adds an HTTP request.
-Avoid unnecessary scripts and host resources (such as web fonts) locally if possible.
+Avoid unnecessary scripts and host resources (like web fonts) locally if possible.

-10. Continuous monitoring and speed testing: Measure and constantly improve
+10. Continuous Monitoring and Speed Testing: Constantly measure and improve

-Boost the performance of your WordPress site is an ongoing process.
-It's important to regularly monitor your site's speed and test the impact of any changes you make.
+Boost the performance of your WordPress site It's an ongoing process.
+It's important to regularly monitor your site speed and test the impact of any changes you make.
 Use speed testing tools to analyze your site's performance and identify areas for improvement.

 Website speed testing tools

-• WebPageTest : Powerful, customizable tool for testing speed from different locations and browsers.
+• WebPageTest : Powerful and customizable tool for testing speed from different locations and browsers.

 • Pingdom Website Speed Test: Quick and easy tool for testing loading speed and time.